github/docs/content/rest/guides/scripting-with-the-rest-api-and-net.md

 ### Authenticating with a {% data variables.product.prodname_github_app %}

-For authentication on behalf of an organization or another user, you can use a GitHub App.
+For authentication on behalf of an organization or another user, you may use a GitHub App.
 Here's how you can authenticate using a GitHub App:

 ```csharp
 using Octokit;